amterp/rad/docs/ebnf.md

 - headerStmt
 - max width for the whole table
 - displaying not as a table, but as pure printed lines? and other things
+- consider while loop? clear use cases not immediately clear but in theory allows for big step up in capability